OksanaKalytenko/ForecastingInflation/README.md

 # Forecasting-Inflation
-Seminar: Forecasting in a Data-Rich Environment
+Forecasting in a Data-Rich Environment (python code)

 ## References